-The arc of my reflections in this essay will try to draw a link between the practice of biography and "the practice of democracy".
-Both offer an opportunity to reflect upon the conditions under which political participation can be realised as the "rules of the game" are being transformed by social, economic, political, and cultural change - as they patently were during August Bebel's lifetime.
-In the first section I discuss the challenge of writing "a life" without falling into what Pierre Bourdieu called the "biographical illusion".
-I also address some of the areal relationships, political processes, and historical ruptures that figured prominently in Bebel's career.
-In part two I consider whether Bebel can be said to have devoted his life to social justice.
-In part three I consider whether he sought democratic reform, and I will conclude with some observations about Bebel's life of celebrity.
+The arc of my reflections in this essay will try to draw a link between the practice of biography and the theme of this volume: "practicing democracy."1 Both offer an opportunity to reflect upon the conditions under which political participation can be realized as the "rules of the game" are being transformed by social, economic, political, and cultural change-as they patently were during August Bebel's lifetime.
+In the first section I will discuss the challenge of writing "a life" without falling into what Pierre Bourdieu called the "biographical illusion."
+In part two I will consider whether Bebel can be said to have devoted his life to social justice.
+In part three I will consider whether he sought democratic reform, and I will conclude with some observations about Bebel's life of celebrity.